 So it's good to see people that had similar upbringings to yourself coming up, and doing it, because it inspires other people to do that.
 The referendum was brilliant for all that.

 So aye, talking about Twitter, you've got trolling down to an art form.
-What have your favorite moments been?
+What have your favourite moments been?

 I quite liked the Louise Mensch thing, that was quite good.
 That, and me saying I'd like to stick a samurai sword up Prince William's arse and yank it towards me like a door that won't fucking open… I mean, I like that, I like the picture of that, and not to get all wanky about it, but that's like… writing, in a way, that's just like horror writing.

 See the fact [Mensch] wrote that big blog on it, and made a big deal about it, saying the BBC should sack [me], all that… not long after that, Jeremy Clarkson says that people who go on strike should be taken out and shot in front of their families.
 She didn't say one thing about that.
 Even though that happens, that happens in real fucking life, people get shot and all sorts of things for acting against governments, but I'm not going to act all high and mighty about that.
 Jeremy Clarkson meant it as a joke.
 I defend that sort of thing.
 But the fact she didn't say anything about that because he's a fucking Tory.
 And then later on, whether or not he called that producer he hit Irish, as in "you fucking Irish…" whatever, he assaulted him, and she was pure defending him.